Bucket List: Tourist Spots and Best Places to visit in Singapore

 Where can you do all this, you ask?
-At Punggol Waterway Park of course!
-Here, you can spend the day doing all the things you can’t do in the middle of the city, like fly a kite, cycle, rollerblade, and even fish.
+At Punggol Waterway Park, of course!
+Here, you can spend the day doing all the things you can’t do in the middle of the city, like flying a kite, cycling, rollerblading, and even fishing.
 Take pictures of the beautiful scenery as well.

 Explore Changi Airport

-Singapore’s Chinatown is a former Chinese living quarter that has been restored and developed into a popular tourist destination with lots of street markets, good shopping, great Chinese food and stores that sell Chinese medical products and offer treatments in traditional Chinese medicine.
-The new Buddha Tooth Relic Temple stands on the edges of Chinatown and is a shiny and modern Buddhist temple; the colorful Sri Mariamman Hindu Temple is a completely different experience.
+Singapore’s Chinatown is a former Chinese living quarter restored and developed into a popular tourist destination with lots of street markets, good shopping, great Chinese food, and stores that sell Chinese medical products and offer treatments in traditional Chinese medicine.
+The new Buddha Tooth Relic Temple stands on the edges of Chinatown and is a shiny and modern Buddhist temple; the colorful Sri Mariamman Hindu Temple is an entirely different experience.
 The nearest MRT station is Chinatown.

 Singapore Little India

 Singapore’s Little India is another fascinating area for a walking tour.
-Explore the Indian markets and browse through piles of saris, silks, jewelry and incense sticks, buy some Indian spices and stop for a cup of sweet, milky Indian tea.
+Explore the Indian markets, browse through piles of saris, silks, jewelry, and incense sticks, buy some Indian spices, and stop for a cup of sweet, milky Indian tea.
 The nearest MRT station is Little India.

 Clarke Quay and Boat Quay

-Around Clarke Quay and Boat Quay, along the Singapore River, former warehouses have been converted into trendy buildings that contain shops and boutiques, restaurants, cafés, and bars.
-This historical Quay area is interesting to walk around and even if you are not going to shop, browsing in the small stores can be fun.
+Around Clarke Quay and Boat Quay, along the Singapore River, former warehouses have been converted into modern buildings that contain shops and boutiques, restaurants, cafés, and bars.
+This historical Quay area is interesting to walk around, and even if you are not going to shop, browsing in the small stores can be fun.

 Singapore Travel and Tour Packages

-If you’re traveling on a budget, the best thing about Singapore is that the street food is very affordable, safe to eat and delicious.
-For a cheap meal try one of the hawker centers and food courts, found everywhere in the city.
+If you’re traveling on a budget, the best thing about Singapore is that the street food is very affordable, safe to eat, and delicious.
+Try one of the hawker centers and food courts found everywhere in the city for a cheap meal.

 The MRT (Mass Rapid Transit) is Singapore’s fast and efficient metro system and an easy way to move between different parts of the city.
-MRT tickets are affordable, especially if you buy the Ez-link smart card that is valid on MRT trains and on buses.
+MRT tickets are affordable, especially if you buy the Ez-link smart card valid on MRT trains and buses.